 How to spot it: Ask “what was the last sentence of section 2?” — if it quotes the pre-edit version word-for-word, the index is stale.

-How to spot it: Force a new chat 30-60 minutes later — fresh text appears = it was cache lag.
+How to spot it: Wait, then open a new chat 15-30 minutes later.
+If the fresh text appears without you doing anything, it was an indexing lag, not a wrong setup.

 3. You re-uploaded but didn’t delete the old copy